Fiserv/firstvision-apac/docs/APIs/Card-Management/Inquire-Card.md

 # Inquire Card

-This service is used to fetch card details.
+This service is used to retrive detailed information of card.
+This API response provides information about card demogrpahic and processing parameters.

 ## Endpoint